 - When the timer is running, tap the screen to view the timer overlay.

-The timer overlay allows you to return to the home screen during a ride. - Select $\uparrow$ to return to the home screen. - · Swipe or select the arrows to scroll. - Select to return to the previous page. - Select
+- The timer overlay allows you to return to the home screen during a ride.

+- Select

+to return to the home screen.

+- · Swipe or select the arrows to scroll.

-✓ to save your changes and close the page.
+- Select 5 to return to the previous page.

 - Select X to close the page and return to the previous page.

 - Select w to delete an item.

 - Select (i) for more information.